 SoFi Invest FAQ

-We’ve found some of the most frequently asked questions with regards to SoFi Invest.
+We’ve found some of the most frequently asked questions with regard to SoFi Invest.
 Following are our answers.

 Is SoFi Invest Legit?